syedhamdan45/portfolio/README.md

 ## Projects:

+### Information Retrieval System

 ### Fake News Detection

-Natural Language Protcessing (NLP) Project is based on "Leaders Prize: Fact or Fake News?"
+Natural Language Processing (NLP) Project is based on "Leaders Prize: Fact or Fake News?"
 Competition http://leadersprize.truenorthwaterloo.com

 The project includes cleaning, exploration and visualiazation of data.
 In addition, the project implements various model such as Logistic Regression, Random Forrest, Naive Bayes and Convulation Neural Network to classify the news headline as either Fake, True and Partly True.